Vegas (VEGAS) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Vegas Historical Price

-According to the latest data gathered on Vegas live price page, the current price of Vegas is 0.218127USD.
-The circulating supply of Vegas(VEGAS) is 9.95M VEGAS , giving it a market capitalization of $2.17M.
+According to the latest data gathered on Vegas live price page, the current price of Vegas is 0.191068USD.
+The circulating supply of Vegas(VEGAS) is 9.95M VEGAS , giving it a market capitalization of $1.90M.

 The Vegas Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of VEGAS based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.